Table of Contents[Hide][Show]

 My name is Katie and I love cabbage.
 I never really thought I’d say that.
-I’m not a huge fan of cole slaw.
+I’m not a huge fan of coleslaw.
 In fact, I usually use broccoli instead of cabbage when making it.
-I’m part Irish though, so I have a soft spot for cooked cabbage, but this recipe definitely tops the list.

-These roasted cabbage slices are crazy good!
+These roasted cabbage slices are crazy good.
 They are also so easy that I feel bad posting them as a recipe!
-All you have to do is cut a cabbage into slices, drizzle with oil, sprinkle on some salt and pepper, and roast them!
-They are crunchy and salty, but still healthy.
+All you have to do is follow these simple steps:

 Roasted Cabbage Slices Recipe